MCMi460/NX-Cheats/README.md

 # NX-Cheats
 A collection of Nintendo Switch cheats.
 These are all for custom firmware users, so please educate yourself on the use of homebrew before writing an issue.
 I have not tested all of these codes, so if any of these cheats do not operate properly, please write an issue in GitHub.
+I am not to be put at fault if any cheat codes damage your game or get you banned.
+Basic common sense should be applied when cheating:
+A) If it gives you an unfair advantage (effectively all of the cheats), don't bring it online.
+B) Keep saves to prevent mishaps.

 List of important links referring to cheat code creation of mod creation:
 (Any possible link rot is not my fault)